By: Stanley Teplick, M.D.

 The LASIK Procedure

-Nearsightedness, farsightedness, and astigmatism are caused when the shape of the cornea is too flat, too round, or irregular.
-When the eyes are processing images, this can result in light being directed in front of or behind the retina, rather than directly on it.
+Nearsightedness, farsightedness and astigmatism happen when the shape of the cornea is too flat, too round or irregular.
+When eyes process images, these defects can result in light being directed in front of or behind the retina, rather than directly on it.

-During LASIK surgery, a flap incision is created in the outer, epithelial, layer of the cornea.
-With the flap open, the surgeon can then reshape the stromal layers of the cornea to achieve the precise shape upon which light can directly reflect off the retina and produce clear vision.
+With the flap open, we’ll use a laser to reshape the stromal layers of your cornea—achieving the precise shape upon which light can directly reflect off the retina and produce clear vision.
+During this process, you’ll hear clicking sounds.
+That’s the sound of the laser doing its work.

 Why Is Corneal Thickness Important?